ingmarh/backbone.viewcache/README.md

 // Expire the view in 5 minutes (takes precedence over global config). homeView.setCacheExpiry(300);

-// Save the view’s scroll position (while in the DOM). homeView.saveScrollPosition();
+// While the view is in the DOM, save its scroll position. homeView.saveScrollPosition();

+// While the view is in the DOM, restore its scroll position.
+// (Scrolls to top if the "scrollToTopByDefault" setting is on and
-// Restore the previously saved scroll position (while in the DOM). homeView.restoreScrollPosition();
+//  the view currently has no saved scroll position.) homeView.restoreScrollPosition();
 ```